 He successfully debuted in California on 16-Jan-2015 and went on to play Billy 24 times at the La Mirada and Alex Theatres on the West Coast.

-Mitchell also signed to reprise the role July 22 to August 8, 2015 at the Patchogue Theatre on Long Island, New York, where he shared the role with Brandon Ranalli, who served as his understudy in Wichita.
+Mitchell also signed to reprise the role July 22 to August 8, 2015 at the Patchogue Theatre on Long Island, New York, where he shared the role with Brandon Ranalli, who had served as his understudy in Wichita.

-And with two shows on the final day of the Patchogue Theatre run, Mitchell most likely concluded his career as Billy Elliot, a journey that took him all over the US and the world in just under three years.
+And with two shows on the final day of the Patchogue Theatre run, Mitchell concluded his career as Billy Elliot, a journey that took him all over the US and the world in just under three years.

-Mitchell has expressed, in the past, the desire to study ballet in greater depth after this Billy days are over.
+Mitchell has expressed, in the past, the desire to study ballet in greater depth after his Billy days are over.
 All his fans will be watching with great interest to see where his vast talent takes him in the future.
 Happy Trails Mitchell!
 And thanks for so many great memories!

 Credit: Photo by Amy Boyle